alfadelta10010/verification/notes8.md

 Object a1:	j = 0 => 30
 ```
-- Memory allocation wl not happen to the nested handle when create object for the top handle
+- Memory allocation will not happen to the nested handle when create object for the top handle
 - This is a two-step process, which becomes a maintenence issue (in case we forget)
 - To rectify this:
 ```verilog